 Science: Researchers struggle to assess responses to ocean acidification (10/05/12).
 David Malakoff reports on the status of ocean acidification research in an effort to “build a better crystal ball” for acidification’s impacts.
 My research on the vents is highlighted as a potential method- Full story here.

 Huffington Post: Climate change effect on marine life will leave winners and losers (10/03/12).
 Reporter Katharine Gammon highlights how crustaceans and algae thrive surrounding the carbon dioxide vents in my research - Full story here.

 Stanford Report: Ocean acidification and interspecies competition could transform ecosystems, Stanford research shows (09/12/12).
 Hard shelled marine creatures that are threatened by the ocean’s ongoing acidification might also face pressure from other species - Full press release here.

-Public Radio: KRBC story on ocean acidification and my research at the volcanic carbon dioxide vents - Story here.
+Public Radio: KRBC story on ocean acidification and Kristy's research at the volcanic carbon dioxide vents - Story here.

 SCRIPPS News: Comprehensive Study Makes Key Findings of Ocean pH Variations - Press release here.

 Scientific American: Underwater Fissure Provides Window onto Ocean Acidification - News story here.

 Seattle Times: Lab puts Puget Sound sea life to an acid test - News story here.